What are the avenues that the basic skills of skating can lead to?

 When you are first starting out, renting ice skates are just fine.
+Our program provides rental skates as part of the fee, so you are all set!
 Once you discover if this is the sport for you, then may be a good time to buy.

 My child wants to play hockey.
 When should I put him in hockey skates or buy gear?